women's health logo outline

 Signs of OCD

-• fear of hurting yourself or other people, either on purpose or accidentally
+• Fear of hurting yourself or others, either on purpose or accidentally

-• rituals (for example: repeating a mantra or a phrase, the need to arrange your food in a certain way or to wash yourself in a particular order)
+• Rituals (for example, repeating a mantra or phrase, the need to arrange your food in a certain way or to wash yourself in a particular order)

 cigna bw logo